 Utilize sanctions where possible to hinder Iranian drone advancement: The Iranian arms embargo contained in U.N.
-Security Council Resolution 2231, which kept barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China, expired in October 2021.
+Security Council Resolution 2231, which kept barriers in place against Iran legally purchasing military-grade drones and components from eager sellers such as China, expired in October 2020.
 Although Iran has systematically flouted the provisions of the arms embargo proscribing exports of combat UAVs to its partners and proxies, the embargo's existence was more than symbolic.
 It ensured that U.S. interdictions of illicit Iranian arms transfers were justified under international law.
 The collapse of the arms embargo risked increasingly sophisticated drone technologies falling into the hands of Iran and its proxies, enabling them to further destabilize the region.

 It was therefore encouraging that the Biden administration announced in October 2021 that it was levying sanctions against several companies and individuals, including the commander of the IRGC's Aerospace Force UAV command, for their role in facilitating the advancement of Iran's drone program and provision of drones to Iranian proxies around the region.
-The designations were an encouraging signal that the Biden administration is willing to hold the Iranian regime accountable for its malign drone usage, even at the risk of angering Tehran ahead of nuclear talks.
+The designations were a signal that the Biden administration is willing to hold the Iranian regime accountable for its malign drone usage, even at the risk of angering Tehran as the talks to revive the Iran nuclear deal are ongoing.
+However, despite two Europeans being killed after Iran's drone attack on the Mercer Street vessel in 2021, neither the European Union nor the United Kingdom have levied similar sanctions to date.
+The U.S. government should persuade them to do so to multilateralize the drone sanctions architecture.